 1. Roast sweet potatoes.
 Wrap the sweet potatoes in foil and bake them for about an hour at 400ºF.
 Once they’re cooked and cooled enough to handle, the peel comes off very easily.

 2. Make the crust.
 While the sweet potatoes are roasting, you can prepare the very simple homemade crust recipe.
-It does NOT need to be baked before adding the filling.
+You do NOT need to par-bake the crust before adding the filling.

 3. Combine filling ingredients.
-Use an electric hand or stand mixer to beat together all filling ingredients until smooth.
-Pour and spread filling into the unbaked pie crust in a pie pan.
+Use an electric mixer (hand or stand mixer) to beat together all filling ingredients until smooth.
+Pour and spread the sweet potato pie filling into the unbaked pie crust in a pie pan.

 4. Bake.
-This pie recipe cooks for about one hour and until a knife comes out clean.
+Place in the oven and bake for about one hour and until a knife comes out clean.
 Allow the pie to cool at least one to two hours on wire rack before serving.

 Expert tips